rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 .. code-block:: yaml

    ---
    mapping:
      rules:
        -
          local:
            faws:
              groups:
                multiValue: true
                value:
                  - "{Ats(groups)}"
            user:
              domain: "your_domain_id_goes_here"
-               # Update to your Identity Domain from the Identity Provider details page
+              # Update to your Identity Domainfrom the Identity Provider detailspage
-              email: "{Pt(/saml2p:Response/saml2:Assertion/saml2:Subject/saml2:NameID)}"
+             email: "{Pt(/saml2p:Response/saml2:Asertion/saml2:Subject/saml2:NameID)}"
              expire: PT4H
-              # this would configure a maximum session duration of 4 hours, you may wish to update the expire value to a SAML provided value
+             # this would configure a maximumsession duration of 4 hours, you maywish to update the expire value to aSAML provided value
              name: "{D}"
-              # This value will match to the SAML attribute "name" by default.
+             # This value will match to the SAMLattribute "name" by default.
              roles:
                - "{0}"
          remote:
            -
              multiValue: true
              path: |
                  (
-                    if (mapping:get-attributes('groups')='rackspace-billing') then    'billing:admin' else ()
+                   if (mapping:get-attributes'groups')='rackspace-billing')then    'billing:admin' else ()
                  )
-                  # The groups specified here are examples.
-You should substitute your own groups
+                 # The groups specified here areexamples.
+You should substituteyour own groups
      version: RAX-1